damparo/Weather-Dashboard/README.md

 ## Thoughts:
 For some reason my local storage was not working properly so I have to go back and rework it.
 Also, I decided to build the five day forecast using jquery so the layout is not horizontal.

+## Update:
+Local storage is now functional.
+Card Layout is correct.
+There are still some features that need to be addressed for a later time.